Plus TV (Cyprus): History

-In September 2018, there was a dispute between Plus and the then TV One (before it became Omega the following month) over the cooperation and broadcasting of programs of the renamed Epsilon/Open channel due to a change of ownership a year before.
-Due to these changes, the channel started cooperation with New Epsilon, having a shorter range in Greece, replacing Extra, which returned to AB's frequencies.
+In September 2018, there was a dispute between Plus and Omega (then known TV one) over the cooperation and broadcasting of programs of the renamed Epsilon/Open channel due to a change of ownership the year before.
+Due to these changes, the channel started cooperating with New Epsilon, having a shorter range in Greece, replacing Extra, which returned to AB's frequencies.